 Further driving its popularity this summer were two other important factors.
-Earlier this year, the NCAA listed sand volleyball as an emerging sport for women, thus providing volleyball players another path to securing highly prized college scholarships.
+Earlier this year, the NCAA listed sand volleyball as an emerging sport for women, thus providing high school athletes another path to securing highly prized college scholarships.

 The Beach Club held numerous events throughout the Chicago region.
 Three tournaments were held at North Avenue Beach, the Midwest’s premiere volleyball venue.
-To further promote the beach game to suburbanites, additional tourneys were run in the popular suburban courts of Four Lakes in Lisle and Twin Lakes, Palatine.
+And to further promote the beach game to suburbanites, additional tourneys were run at the popular suburban courts of Four Lakes in Lisle and Twin Lakes, Palatine.

 Cathy Cheng, spokesperson for the Beach Club, explained the organization's marketing approach.
-“In the past, we only ran adult events, and they were limited to North Avenue Beach.
+“In the past, we only ran adult events at North Avenue Beach.
 Sure, it’s a great place for volleyball.
 But, if you’re from the suburbs, playing at North Avenue could be pretty intimidating.
-To get there, not only do you have to fight traffic; you have to find decent parking, which is always difficult and expensive.
+To get there, not only do you have to fight traffic, you have to find decent parking, which is always difficult and expensive.
 Then, when you finally arrive on the beach - boom, it's intimidation time.
-You encounter enormous crowds and superstar athletes.
+You encounter enormous crowds packed with superstar athletes.

 The venues selected by the Beach Club offered free parking and easy access.
-The result, tons of players signed up; these events quickly sold out.
+As a result, tons of players signed up; those events quickly sold out.
 And once exposed to the game, players were hooked.
 That's because, as Cathy noted, "The true secret to the surging popularity of the sport is simple; it’s a heck of a lot of fun.”